guy2OO/Dustin_Garick_BNSW/Evan Cole.md

 Holds a current drivers license and owns a black, 2001 Ford sedan
 - Car still at home address

-Has a history of trespass and urban exploration, most recently detained after being found at the Gumshadow reserve storm drains and near woodland compound.
+Has a history of trespass and urban exploration, most recently detained after being found at the Gumshadow reserve [[Stormdrains]] and near woodland compound.

 ---
 *After house search*